-These are issued mainly for financing public expenditure which is capital in nature.
-Since, the repayment is done from the tax, toll income, and other such collections that are binding in nature, the chances of default are quite minimal.
+These are issued mainly for financing public expenditure, which is capital in nature.
+Since the repayment is made from the tax, toll income, and other such collections that are binding in nature, the chances of default are quite minimal.
 An investment in municipal bonds suits more to a person who falls in a higher tax bracket.
 Due to the conversion of the municipal bond market into an electronic version, the investment has become effortless.

 This has been a guide to What is Municipal Bond, and it’s Definition.
 Here we discuss the formula to calculate the municipal bond examples along with types, advantages, and disadvantages.
 You can learn more about fixed income from the following articles –